2014 Schedule of Events

 - Pick up your lunch and your t-shirt under the tent on the front lawn before joining your LEAD group for an afternoon of community service.

 20th Annual Dedicated to Durham

 - Work with fellow students, faculty, and administrators to make a difference in your new community.
 Be sure to bring closed-toe shoes and clothes that can get dirty.

-- Join the Alumni and Development staff for a night of trivia (with prizes!), free pizza and soft drinks at this favorite local hangout.
+- Join the Alumni and Development staff and local alumni at this favorite local hangout.

 David W. Ichel '78 and Mario A. Ponce '88 of